 Last year around 20,000 young people approached a local authority in London for housing support.
-Those identified as eligible and in priority need will be placed in high-cost, poor quality temporary or supported accommodation.
+Those identified as eligible and in priority need will be placed in high-cost, poor quality temporary or supported accommodation, many more are unable to access support and find themselves sofa surfing or rough sleeping.

 The UK is in the midst of a housing crisis, local authorities are being crippled by the increase of homelessness and the expense of temporary accommodation.
 Young people are often at the sharp edge of this crisis.
 For example, unless they have a specific exemption, under 35’s are only entitled to the shared accommodation rate of housing benefit.